dtminnick/time-series/notebooks/linear-filter-examples.md

 | 2   | 2     |
 | 3   | 3     |

-And I use the simplest asymmetric filter possible:
+And I use a simple asymmetric filter:

 * $\psi_{-2} = 0$
 * $\psi_{-1} = 0$